d2718/camp/REMEMBERME.md

 `User`s, `Course`s, and `Chapter`s, instead of just rereading and
 resending _everything_.

-Generate random passwords on insertion of new users.
+~~Generate random passwords on insertion of new users.~~

 ~~Admin and Teacher HTML pages need browser currency check to make sure Dialog::showModal() works.~~

 User names, names, course titles, and chapter titles may not contain the characters `&"<>`.

+Widen "course symbol" input field in Admin's Edit Goal dialog.